<img src="https://secure.leadforensics.com/32105.png" style="display:none;">

 Implementing SSO

-What to look for in an SSO provider
+What to Look for in an SSO Provider

-Some IdPs will use their own directory as the Single Source of Truth for user identities, and others will be able to work with the existing corporate directory.
-The latter option has significant benefits – as well as being much quicker and easier to implement, individual users and groups can easily be synchronised with the existing directory, greatly reducing the time required to onboard users.
-In addition, if the enterprise requires a change of provider in the future, it will make it much easier to make the switch, since the business will not be tied to a third-party directory.
-Leveraging metadata allows token-based authentication systems such as SAML and OIDC to be easily set up for the suite of apps used by the enterprise.
+Some IdPs and Single Sign-On solutions will use their own, standalone databases as the master repository for user identities, however others will integrate the existing corporate directory to enable user account lifecycle management and seamless user authentication.
+The latter option has significant benefits – as well as being easier and more rapid to deploy, individual users and groups can easily be synchronised with the existing directory, greatly reducing the time required to onboard users.
+In addition, if the enterprise changes IdPr in the future, thismakes it easier to switch, since the business will not be tied to a third-party directory.
+Leveraging directory metadata allows token-based authentication methods such as SAML and OIDC to be easily configured for applications that support these protocols.
 This process is only required once for each app during the setup process, and does not require extensive technical knowledge on the part of the customer.

 Zero-knowledge encryption